Ajn0r/pet-palace-api/README.md

 The status fields allow the user to choose if it’s a draft, active, ongoing or finished and the Type attribute allows users to specify if it is a pet-sitting, pet-sitter or other ad making it easy to filter later.
 The pet attribute is a multiple-choice where the user can specify what type of pet they either need a pet sitting or can pet sit.

-The users can filter ads on pets, status, ad owners and the type of ad it is.
+The users can filter ads on pets, status and the type of ad it is.

 ### Ad Interest App